awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-custom-builder.md

 # Creating change templates using Builder<a name="change-templates-custom-builder"></a>

-Using the Builder for change templates, you can configure the runbook workflow defined in your change template without having to use JSON or YAML syntax\.
+Using the Builder for change templates in AWS Systems Manager Change Manager \(Change Manager\), you can configure the runbook workflow defined in your change template without having to use JSON or YAML syntax\.
 After you specify your options, the system converts your input into the YAML format that AWS Systems Manager can use to run runbook workflows\.

 **To create a change template using Builder**